askbuddie/showcase/README.md

 ## Important Note on required content:

-Anything missing on PR based on what described about will not be accepted.
+Anything missing on PR based on what described above will not be accepted.

 ### `src/content/<your-project-file>.mdx`